-It is a never ending human trait to want to know the future, what will happen to you, your family and friends.
+It is a never-ending human trait to want to know the future, what will happen to you, your family and friends.
 Will I be happy or sad?
 How long will I live?
 And so on...

 Most aspects of our lives we have very little control over which often causes anxiety and apprehension.
-However our career is one aspect where we can take positive action today to ensure that good things happen tomorrow (or at least have a high chance of occurring).
+However, our career is one aspect where we can take positive action today to ensure that good things happen tomorrow (or at least have a high chance of occurring).

 Your career is one of the few areas of life where a person can initiate actions, take control and enjoy the good career outcomes of this fundamentally important part of a person’s existence, now and into the future.

-Nothing is guaranteed in life, but with professional assessment and help, plus research and planning most people can build a solid foundation for future career growth and consequent personal fulfilment.
+Nothing is guaranteed in life, but with a professional assessment and help, plus research and planning most people can build a solid foundation for future career growth and consequent personal fulfilment.

 So what is this state of mind called?
 “Career Clarity” and it can be yours anytime you decide to take the necessary steps to consolidate and grow your career.
-This applies equally to senior management and factory floor personnel, across all industry sectors, occupations and regions…in other words it applies to you.
+This applies equally to senior management and factory floor personnel, across all industry sectors, occupations and regions…in other words, it applies to you.

 Clearly knowing where you want your career to go is the first step in what is often a complex but rewarding personal journey.